Identicon-Dao/.github/README.md

-# DAO documents
+# Documents

-This is the repo for all this DA organization (DAO) documents and papers.
+This is the repo for all the protocol and DAO documents.